prince-2936/To-Do-API/README.md

 To check the availability of software npm -v node -v
-1. first Clone/copy this code and open it in the Visual studio code.
+1.first Clone/copy this code and open it in the Visual studio code.

 Open the terminal and go to the application folder.